The Kids in the Hall: Other appearances

 The cast members have reunited, in whole or in part, in numerous film and television works.

 Kevin McDonald guest starred alongside Dave Foley, in a 1997 episode of Foley's sitcom, NewsRadio.

+Kevin McDonald appeared as a motel manager in the 1997 comedy film The Wrong Guy, starring and co-written by Dave Foley.

+Dave Foley and Bruce McCulloch both appeared in the 1999 comedy film Dick; Foley played H.R.
+Haldeman and McCulloch played Carl Bernstein.

 Dave Foley and Kevin McDonald performed with the Barenaked Ladies on their "Ships and Dip V" cruise, along with other bands and comics, on February 1–6, 2009.

 All members of the Kids in the Hall voiced characters in the Lilo & Stitch: The Series episode "Fibber", with Kevin McDonald voicing Pleakley and the other members voicing his family.

 Dave Foley and Kevin McDonald later appeared as Jonathan Boy / All-American Boy and Professor Medula in the superhero film Sky High.

 In 2006, three of the members (McDonald, McCulloch and McKinney) appeared in the Christmas comedy Unaccompanied Minors, as The Guards in the Hall.

 The group appeared on the front cover of Naked Eyes summer 2008 edition.

 The Kids performed at the 2008 Comedy Festival in Las Vegas on November 22.

 On August 6, 2010, all five Kids made an appearance on The Soup on E!, to promote their miniseries Death Comes to Town.
 Four of the members appeared on-screen in drag (as girls), who had grown up as beauty pageant contestants (parodying Toddlers & Tiaras).
 McKinney's voice was heard off-screen as their mother.